cyberbotics/webots/docs/reference/contactproperties.md

 Finally, with four values, both solids use asymmetric coefficients, first two for the first solid and last two for the second solid.
 The two friction directions are defined for each faces of the geometric primitives and match with the U and V components used in the texture mapping.
 Only the `Box`, `Plane` and `Cylinder` primitives support asymmetric friction.
-If another primitive is used, only the first value will be used for symetric friction.
+If another primitive is used, only the first value will be used for symmetric friction.
 WEBOTS\_HOME/projects/sample/howto/asymmetric\_friction/worlds/asymmetric\_friction1.wbt contains an example of fully asymmetric friction.

 - The `frictionRotation` allows the user to rotate the friction directions used in case of asymmetric `coulombFriction` and/or asymmetric `forceDependentSlip`.